Medically reviewed by Drugs.com. Last updated on Dec 12, 2019.

 - Weakness in your arms or legs.
-Some people notice that they're stumbling or dragging one foot, or heaviness in the legs.
+Some people notice heaviness in the legs, or that they're stumbling or dragging one foot.
 Others may develop severe weakness or even total paralysis.

 - Bladder and bowel problems.
 This may include needing to urinate more frequently, urinary incontinence, difficulty urinating and constipation.

 Call your doctor or get emergency medical care if you're experiencing signs and symptoms of transverse myelitis.
 A number of neurological disorders can cause sensory problems, weakness, and bladder or bowel dysfunction including compression of the spinal cord, which is a surgical emergency.

 Another less common cause is a stroke of the spinal cord due to impaired blood circulation.
 This can be caused by blockage of a blood vessel that supplies blood to the spinal cord, which may occur with surgery of the aorta or increased clotting of the blood.
 It's important to get a prompt diagnosis and appropriate treatment.

 The exact reason for transverse myelitis is not known.
 Sometimes there is no known cause.